DanielCreggOrganization/w5-lab-classes-objects-StefanKrstinic/README.md

 ### Explanation

-Object-Oriented Programming (OOP) is a programming paradigm centered around the concept of "objects" that contain data and methods.
-In Java, OOP allows developers to create modular, reusable code by defining classes and creating objects from those classes.
+Object-Oriented Programming (OOP) is a powerful programming paradigm that organizes code around "objects" rather than actions and data.
+Instead of focusing on procedures (like in procedural programming), OOP emphasizes *objects* which encapsulate both data (attributes or fields) and the actions that can be performed on that data (methods or functions).
+This approach offers several key advantages:

+* **Modularity:**  Code is broken down into reusable objects, making it easier to manage, understand, and maintain large projects.
+Changes to one object are less likely to affect others.
+* **Reusability:** Objects can be reused in different parts of a program or even in different projects.
+* **Maintainability:** The modular nature makes debugging and updating code significantly easier.
+* **Scalability:** OOP principles help build programs that can easily handle increasing amounts of data and complexity.

+In Java, OOP is implemented through the use of *classes* and *objects*.

 **Key Concepts:**

-- **Classes**: Blueprints or templates that define the structure (fields) and behavior (methods) of objects.
-- **Objects**: Instances of classes that hold actual values and can perform actions defined by their class.
+- **Classes:**  Think of a class as a blueprint or template.
+It defines the *structure* (what data an object will hold, represented by fields/attributes/member variables) and *behavior* (what actions an object can perform, represented by methods/functions/member methods) of objects.
+It's a description of *what* an object will be.

+- **Objects:** Objects are the concrete instances of a class.
+They are the actual things created based on the class's blueprint.
+An object holds specific values for the fields defined in its class and can execute the methods defined in that class.
+It's an *instance* of a class.
+For example, you could have a `Car` class as a blueprint, and then create many different `Car` *objects*, each representing a specific car with its own make, model, and year.

 ### Example